-Between 2006 and 2016 I was the Sr. Manager for the IT Services Automation department at the TJ Watson Research Center, leading a research program on hybrid cloud (IaaS and PaaS), analytics, business process modeling and automation for service delivery.
-In that capacity I worked closely with IBM’s Global Technology Services on improving the quality and efficiency of IBM’s managed services portfolio.
-The work led to numerous research and outstanding technical accomplishments and allowed the business to demonstrate significant improvements in service quality and cost.
+Prior to GTS, I was a researcher and senior manager at the IBM TJ Watson Research Center in Yorktown, NY, where I led programs on hybrid cloud, analytics, business process modeling and automation for IT service delivery.
+In that role, I worked closely with IBM’s Global Technology Services on improving the quality and efficiency of IBM’s managed services portfolio.
+My work led to numerous research and outstanding technical accomplishments and allowed the business to demonstrate significant improvements in service quality and cost.
 Earlier at IBM, I worked on high-performance distributed middleware technology to optimize and manage virtualized resources.
-That work led to the WebSphere Virtual Enterprise product.
+That work was the basis for the WebSphere Virtual Enterprise product.

 Before IBM, I was the CTO of Voicemate, a venture funded startup that pioneered voice authoring and workflow technology for the financial markets.
 I started my career at AT&T Bell Labs and later AT&T Labs-Research working on network and service management for the early Internet.
 I was one of the founding editors of the IEEE Transactions on Network and Service Management, where I served on the editorial board until 2011.
 I also served as guest editor on the Journal of Networks and Service Management.
 In 1998 and 1999 I was adjunct faculty at the department of Electrical Engineering at Columbia University.

-Over the course of my career, I acquired an extensive background in cloud, networks, middleware, service management and analytics.
-I am a frequent attendee of several conferences on these topics, I have authored numerous peer-reviewed publications and delivered tutorials and keynote presentations.
-I served as the Technical Program Co-Chair for the 2001 IFIP/IEEE Integrated Management.
+Over the course of my career, I acquired an extensive background in distributed systems, cloud, networks, middleware, service management and analytics.
+I am a frequent attendee of several conferences on these topics, I authored numerous peer-reviewed publications and delivered tutorials and keynote presentations.
+In 2001, I served as the Technical Program Co-Chair for the 2001 IFIP/IEEE Integrated Management.
 I have worked and consulted extensively on all aspects and stages of the innovation lifecycle, from design, financing, prototyping, development to strategy and steady-state operations.

-I received the Ph.D., M.Phil. and M.S. degrees in electrical and computer engineering from Columbia University, and a B.S. degree in electrical engineering and computer science from the National Technical University of Athens.
+I received the M.S., M.Phil. and Ph.D. degrees in electrical and computer engineering from Columbia University, and a B.S. degree in electrical engineering and computer science from the National Technical University of Athens.
 I am affiliated with the Japan Karate Association and Shotokan Karate-Do International where I hold a 4th degree black belt and the rank of A-class instructor.